VirtusLab/foostour/README.md

 1. In repository settings add **olszowski** as a collaborator.
 1. Wait for code review.
 1. Have fun and good luck! :wink:

+### Outro
+In case of any questions or comments, please create an issue here.